 Many out of the box or off the shelf solutions should present a lower risk than fully bespoke software.
 However, off the shelf software may not easily support your specific business processes.
 Data protection is critical to your business while a fit for purpose online database is important too.
-Cost effective customisations means you don’t have to shoehorn your business requirements into an off the shelf solution.
-But new customised code could be increasing your security risk.
+Cost effective customizations means you don’t have to shoehorn your business requirements into an off the shelf solution.
+But new customized code could be increasing your security risk.

 Security for low code and no-code platform

 Low code platforms, such as Yeeflow, are developed with a model of secure application security covering architecture design, implementation, and testing.
 Robust low code platforms have been tried, tested and are continuously monitored.
 Security is a major consideration from the onset and is a foundation stone of the platform.
 Critically, security testing has been done early in the software delivery lifecycle and continuously iterated.
 Not at the end when the project is pushed for time and security has been relegated to the bottom of the priority list.

 Proven secure application deployment processes used in the development life cycle reduce risk.